-Robyn Bradley is a Novelist Ninja and Short Story Seductress.
+Robyn Bradley is a copy bitch by day and novelist by night.
 She has an MFA in Creative Writing from Lesley University, and she won a short story award in 2007 for “A Touch of Charlotte.”
-Her work has appeared in FictionWeekly.com, Metal Scratches, The Breakwater Review, Writer’s Digest, and The MetroWest Daily News, among other places.
+Her work has appeared in FictionWeekly.com, Metal Scratches, The Breakwater Review, among other places.
 When she’s not writing or sleeping, Robyn enjoys watching Law & Order marathons, drinking margaritas, and determining how many degrees really separate her from George Clooney.

 Okay, so that’s the “official” bio.